facebook

 LASIK Surgery for Astigmatism

-LASIK (Laser-Assisted in Situ Keratomileusis) is a popular and effective surgical procedure used to correct refractive errors, including astigmatism.
-It reshapes the cornea, allowing light to focus correctly on the retina, thereby improving vision.
+LASIK (Laser-Assisted in Situ Keratomileusis) is a commonly performed and successful surgical procedure to treat refractive errors, including astigmatism.
+The procedure involves reshaping the cornea, allowing light to focus on the retina to improve vision.

 How Does LASIK Work on Astigmatism?

-1. Preparation and Anesthesia: Before the procedure, the surgeon will conduct a comprehensive eye examination to determine if the patient is a suitable candidate for LASIK.
-On the day of the surgery, the patient receives numbing eye drops to ensure comfort during the procedure.
+1. Anaesthesia and Preparation: Prior to the surgery, the surgeon will perform a complete eye examination to assess whether the patient is a suitable candidate for LASIK.
+On the day of the surgery, drops containing a numbing medication will be given to the patient to ensure he or she is comfortable during the procedures.

-2. Creating the Corneal Flap: The surgeon uses a femtosecond laser to create a thin, hinged flap in the cornea.
-This flap is gently lifted to expose the underlying corneal tissue.
+2. Flap Creation: The surgeon uses a femtosecond laser to create a thin flap in the cornea that is hinged at one end.
+This flap is then carefully lifted to expose the corneal tissue underneath.

-3. Reshaping the Cornea: An excimer laser is then used to reshape the cornea.
-For astigmatism, the laser specifically targets the areas of the cornea that are uneven, smoothing out the irregularities to allow light to focus properly on the retina.
+3. Corneal Reshaping: The surgeon will then use an excimer laser to reshape the cornea.
+If the patient has astigmatism, the laser will treat and smooth the parts of the cornea that are uneven so that light can focus properly on the retina.

 Will LASIK Fix Astigmatism?